Soil erosion: Deforestation

 In this clearcut, almost all of the vegetation has been stripped from the surface of steep slopes, in an area with very heavy rains.
 Severe erosion occurs in cases such as this, causing stream sedimentation and the loss of nutrient-rich topsoil.

-In an undisturbed forest, the mineral soil is protected by a layer of leaf litter and an humus that cover the forest floor.
+In an undisturbed forest, the mineral soil is protected by a layer of leaf litter and humus that covers the forest floor.
 These two layers form a protective mat over the soil that absorbs the impact of rain drops.
 They are porous and highly permeable to rainfall, and allow rainwater to slow percolate into the soil below, instead of flowing over the surface as runoff.
-The roots of the trees and plants hold together soil particles, preventing them from being washed away.
+The roots of trees and forest plants and the mycelia of forest fungi also play a major role in binding soil particles together, preventing them from being washed away.
 The vegetative cover acts to reduce the velocity of the raindrops that strike the foliage and stems before hitting the ground, reducing their kinetic energy.
 However it is the forest floor, more than the canopy, that prevents surface erosion.
 The terminal velocity of rain drops is reached in about 8 m.
 Because forest canopies are usually higher than this, rain drops can often regain terminal velocity even after striking the canopy.
-However, the intact forest floor, with its layers of leaf litter and organic matter, is still able to absorb the impact of the rainfall.
+However, the intact forest floor, with its layers of leaf litter and organic matter (see humus form), is still able to absorb the impact of the rainfall.

 Deforestation causes increased erosion rates due to exposure of mineral soil by removing the humus and litter layers from the soil surface, removing the vegetative cover that binds soil together, and causing heavy soil compaction from logging equipment.
 Once trees have been removed by fire or logging, infiltration rates become high and erosion low to the degree the forest floor remains intact.
 Severe fires can lead to significant further erosion if followed by heavy rainfall.